-Since attending a lunch that celebrated Greek wines, I can't stop thinking about Greek cuisine.
 My favorite Greek condiment is tzatziki, a cooling sauce that's served with grilled meat, souvlaki, and gyros.
-It's made with Greek yogurt that's been strained, so it has a super thick texture.
-I use Ina Garten's recipe, but I add a bunch of chopped mint to it.
-The most important ingredients are the yogurt and cucumbers, otherwise, you can add whatever herbs you have on hand, parsley works well as does dill and basil.
+It's made with Greek yogurt that's been strained, so it has a super thick texture, and cucumbers.
+This recipe calls for dill, but you can add whatever herbs you have on hand.
+Parsley works well as does mint and basil.
 Check out the method after the break.

 The slider-sized patties are a mixture of ground beef, bulgur wheat, and spices.
 The recipe calls for a quick yogurt sauce, yellow peppers, and cabbage to top off the pitas, but feel free to get creative.
 Feta cheese and tomatoes would be delicious.
 Get the uncomplicated and satisfying recipe when you read more

 A type of Greek condiment that is served as a dipping sauce.
 It usually consists of yogurt, diced cucumbers and garlic.
 It can also include olive oil and fresh herbs depending on its region of Greek origin.

 I love yogurt but for me there are very few yogurts that stand out among the pack.

 That is why I was totally blown away when I tried, FAGE Total Yogurt (pronounced: Fa'-yeh!).
 FAGE Total is "Greek yogurt" that is truly Greek -- You can tell by the signature rich and thick velvety texture.
 It gets the great texture with the unique straining and separating process of the whey from the yogurt.
 The process also makes the product a suitable cooking ingredient as it does not curdle at high temperatures.
 What's more?
 All the FAGE yogurts contain Live & Active Cultures.